 2017 Lake Meredith Fireworks Show set for July 3

 Organizers for Project Fritch America and the Friends of Lake Meredith and Alibates have set Monday, July 3 for their annual Fourth of July fireworks show.
 The celebration begins with an evening concert by country band RAZIN KANE at the Lake Meredith Amphitheater starting at 7:30 p.m.
 At 9:45 p.m. the annual big fireworks show begins.
+The best views are always by boat.
+If you don't have a boat, arrive early and select a viewing spot at Fritch Fortress, North Canyon, Cedar Canyon and Sanford Yake at both the campground and parking lot.

+Crowds are expected to be large so arrive early to get your favorite viewing spot.
 Come celebrate the Fourth of July at Lake Meredith.
 The event is a perfect opportunity to enjoy family and friends while celebrating our country's independence!

 Category: